SolidBench/rdf-dataset-fragmenter.js/README.md

 It generates shapes and shape index files in the root of the iri container for each information type defined in the config.
 The `shape` must be a path to the shape in the [`ShExC`](https://shex.io/shex-semantics/index.html#shexc) format and `directory` must be the name of container of the subject.
-A probability for the generation of shape information of eachs resource can be defined with `generationProbability` in percentage.

 An exemple of the `component.js` configuration is presented below.